headstories/headstories.github.io/content/en/about-us/location.md

   materials:
     active: true
     title: Materials
     body: Our shop is made of all natural and environmentally friendly materials.
 The unobtrusive smell of wood and leather create a cordial and warm atmosphere.
-This attitude goeas along with everything we do.
+This attitude goes along with everything we do.
 Our goal is to give you an all natural experience.
     img: /dist/img/about-us/location/materials.jpg
     img2x: /dist/img/about-us/location/materials@2x.jpg
     prev: Colors